 How AdFisher Works

-Why does Google Ads Show Men Ads For Better Jobs?
+Why Does Google Show Men Ads For Better Jobs?

 - The advertiser’s targeting of the ad

-- Google explicitly programming the system to show the ad less often to females
+- Google explicitly programs the system to show the ad less often to females

 - Males and female consumers respond differently to ads and Google’s targeting algorithm responds to the difference (e.g., Google learned that males are more likely to click on this ad than females are)

-- More competition existing for advertising to females causing the advertiser to win fewer ad slots for females
+- More competition exists for advertising to females causing the advertiser to win fewer ad slots for females

 - Some third-party (e.g., a hacker) manipulating the ad ecosystem